Caragh Medlicott explores the raw deal Wales has been promised from the UK Government as HS2 gets the green light from Westminster.

 Environmental policy and subsequent goals to eliminate carbon emissions are moving to the forefront of global politics.
 In such a period, public transport becomes increasingly paramount.
 Extreme weather is adding strain to the current disarray of public transport reform.
 This fact has only been spotlighted further by the disastrous consequences of recent storms and flooding.
 It is clear that we are ill-prepared for escalating weather conditions – exacerbating a vicious cycle when it comes to greener transportation.

 The UK government has announced incremental improvements to public transport as a whole, with Boris Johnson pledging £5bn to improve bus services across England and Wales.
 While not totally insignificant, it seems a meagre amount when set next to the towering cost of HS2; not to mention that such an investment does little to amend the damage inflicted by historic cuts from the Conservative government, or the continued oversight which has been felt throughout Wales.
 As many have pointed out, the money hoovered up by HS2 could have a real – and importantly – timely impact used in other areas.

-Caragh Medlicott is a Wales Arts Review Associate Editor
+Caragh Medlicott is a regular contributor to Wales Arts Review and an Associate Editor.